professional representation

 click here for a free consultation

-Denver Probate Lawyer
+Denver Probate Attorney

 Probate is a legal process in which a deceased person’s estate is distributed to beneficiaries or heirs and creditors are dealt with.

-Informal probate
+Informal probate proceedings

-There are a series of actions the personal representative must take and documents that must be filed with the court before any property can be distributed, the debts and taxes can be paid, and the probate closed with a final accounting and closing statement.
+The personal representative must take a series of actions and documents that must be filed with the court before any property can be distributed, the debts and taxes can be paid, and the probate closed with a final accounting and closing statement.

-Formal probate
+Formal probate proceedings

 Formal probate is necessary when there are issues with the will, a dispute among the heirs, significant creditor issues, etc.

-Probate is required whenever someone dies with assets greater than the small estate threshold (or any amount of real estate) that did not pass automatically to beneficiaries (such as those held in living trusts, joint tenancy, beneficiary designation, payable on death and transfer on death).
+Probate is required whenever someone dies with assets greater than the small estate threshold (or any amount of real estate) that did not pass automatically to beneficiaries (such as those held in living trusts, joint tenancy, beneficiary designation, payable on death, and transfer on death).

 What assets are not subject to probate?